Dayshum

+Geography

+The village laid on a hillside overlooking the Wadi Hindaj stream and valley in the Upper Galilee, about 600 m above sea level.
+It was located 12 km north of Safed.

 History

-In 1517 Dayshum was incorporated into the Ottoman Empire after it was captured from the Mamluks, and by 1596, it was a village under the administration of the nahiya ("subdistrict") of Jira (part of Safad Sanjak), with a population of fifty, all Muslim.
-They paid a fixed tax rate of 25% on a number of crops, including wheat, barley, olives, and fruits, as well as on other types of produce and property, such as goats, beehives, and a press that was used for processing either olives or grapes; a total of 2,112 Akçe.
-All of the revenue went to a Muslim charitable endowment.
+Dayshum was listed in the 1596 (or 1548) Ottoman tax registers as a village in the nahiya (subdistrict) of Jira (part of Safad Sanjak), with a population of 50, all Muslim.
+They paid a fixed tax rate of 25% on a number of crops, including wheat, barley, olives, and fruits, as well as on other types of produce and property, such as goats, beehives, and a press that was used for processing either olives or grapes; a total of 2,112 akçe.
+All of the revenue went to a waqf (Muslim charitable endowment).

-Kabyles immigrants who had fought with Abd al-Qadir al-Jaza'iri against the French colonialists in the 1830s and 1840s settled at the site.
-These people may have come with him to the region following his defeat and banishment to Damascus in 1847.
+Dayshum was settled by Algerian immigrants, one of several vacant or underdeveloped villages settled by Algerians in the environs of Safed under the auspices of the Ottoman authorities in the late 19th century.
+The historian Moshe Sharon suggests Dayshum was not settled by the Algerians until after 1875, as the village was not mentioned by the traveler Victor Guérin, who noted other Algerian villages in the vicinity that year.
+The village was exclusively populated by Algerians.
+They hailed from the Ayet Yihya tribe from Tigzirt.
 As some of their ancestors had been horsemen in Algeria, the villagers of Dayshum took a keen interest in raising horses.